NDC instructors bring real world expertise to each and every class

 Andria is a Director with NDC's Central Team.
-Andria has extensive experience in analyzing and underwriting small business loans in NDC client communities across NDC’s California region.
-She also works with GAF’s loan closing and portfolio management team to ensure her communities and borrowers receive outstanding service.
+Andria has extensive experience in analyzing and underwriting small business loans in NDC client communities.
+She has worked with GAF's loan closing and portfolio management team to ensure her communities and borrowers receive outstanding service.
 Andria, an NDC Economic Development Finance Professional (EDFP), has over 12 years of experience delivering one to one technical assistance, training, and financing for small businesses and microenterprises.
 Her depth of knowledge and experience covers federal, state, and local economic development finance programs.
 Her passion is to help entrepreneurs and women overcome adversity and achieve success through education, opportunity and financial empowerment.

 Michelle Mooney joined the National Development Council (NDC), the nation’s leading community and economic development nonprofit organization, in 2007.
 She is currently a Director and a New Markets Tax Credit and housing and economic development Capital Project Underwriter.
 In Michelle’s role as a Director, she delivers a multi-disciplined set of housing and economic development services, including technical assistance, training and financial services, to public and private sector clients.
 In her role as NMTC Underwriter, Michelle has structured, underwritten, closed and/or unwound over $800 MM in NMTC allocation.
 In her role as Capital Project Underwriter, she has underwritten investments totaling over $608.5 MM in NDC HEDC-owned, publically-sponsored real estate projects.
 She additionally provides project and asset management support for five, local government-sponsored real estate projects valued at over $165 MM, including the award-winning restoration of the historic Kings Theatre in Brooklyn, NY.
 Michelle has also been a contributor in the writing and preparation of several NMTC applications and has provided technical assistance to multiple Community Development Entities (CDEs).
 Prior to joining NDC, Michelle served as the Executive Director of Retail Development for the City of New York, and was profiled in the New York Times for her work improving commercial corridors in New York City neighborhoods.
 She has also held several key positions in community and economic development in Cleveland, OH.